peterb12/A-Tour-Of-Haskell/Week3.md

 => ["monkeys","monkeys","monkeys","monkeys","monkeys","monkeys","monkeys","monkeys","monkeys","monkeys"]
 ```

 and it works just fine.
 However, if we just type `infiniteMonkeys` in the REPL...well, go ahead and try it.
-You'll probably have to reload the page to get it unlocked though.
+You'll probably have to reload the page to get it unlocked though, since the program will be overloaded with infinite "monkeys".

 What we see here is that `infiniteMonkeys` is recursive (because it calls itself), it's not really _usefully_ recursive (because it might never stop running.
 Useful recursive functions do their work and eventually finish that work.